transistive/typed-enum/README.md

 ### Testing for equality

-Testing for equality can be done in a strict way as TypedEnum guarantees there to be only one instance of the same enumerated value at runtime.
+As a bonus, you can now use strict comparisons.
+TypedEnum guarantees there to be only one instance of the same enumerated value at runtime.

 ```
 function isBar(Foo $enum): bool {